ratanahaerlavynah/dreamy/_poems/4-unrevealed-answer.md

 She flows without edge,
 without shore,
+without memory
-without memory of where the first wave began.
+of where the first wave began.
 And still,
 something moves in her
 like origin.

-She is the hush before water breaks the stone, the lull that hums before a planet sings.
+She is the hush
+before water breaks the stone, the lull that hums before a planet sings.
 The liquid hush
 between pain
-and the promise of something unspeakably soft.
+and the promise of something... unspeakably soft.

 Her tides do not obey.
 Not the moon.